theyawninglion/ios-assessment-notes/README.md

 ### Black Diamonds
   - The detail view for an existing note should allow editing the text of the note.
-  - Add a search bar to the notes list view to allow the user to search for specific contacts.
+  - Add a search bar to the notes list view to allow the user to search for specific notes.
   - Allow rearranging notes in the notes list.

 ## Covered Concepts